What to Wear for Business Headshots: The Best Guide for Success

 Fit, Silhouettes, and Necklines for Leadership Portraits

 The camera exaggerates both too-tight and too-loose fits.
 In close-crop executive portraits, this becomes especially obvious.
+Wearing clothing that fits well not only looks better on camera, but also helps you feel confident during your session.
 A jacket that gaps at the collar or bunches at the shoulders will add visual interest you do not want.

 Fit Checklist

-Shoulders: Jacket seams sit at the edge of your shoulders, not hanging off or pulling.
+• Shoulders: Suit jacket seams should sit exactly at the edge of your shoulders, not hanging off or pulling, to ensure a clean, professional look.

-Sleeves: No heavy bunching at the wrist when arms are bent.
+• Sleeves: Suit jacket sleeves should have no heavy bunching at the wrist when arms are bent.

-Torso: Follows your shape without pulling across buttons or chest.
+• Torso: The suit jacket should follow your shape without pulling across buttons or chest, providing a tailored fit.

 Neckline Guidance